Dwaraka22-code/namaste-react/README.md

 - dispatch(action)-calls(reducer function())
 - Selector - (Cart in Header Subscribe to the Store)

-# Seeting up Testing in our App
+# Setting up Testing in our App

 - Install Reacr Testing Library
 - Installed jest